Passerelles 2023 vers la HES-SO Genève

 1211 Genève 2

+If you are a national of an EU/EFTA member country : check the list of supporting documents to be attached to your request (in French only).
 Fees for the residence permit amount to 65 CHF.
 If you come to Geneva as part of a SEMP exchange, your permit will be free of charge.
-In this case, in form E, tick “Exchange student” under “type of request”.
+In this case, in fom E, tick "Exchange student" under "type of request".

-Upon receipt of your completed file, a B student permit will be sent to you by mail.
-Don't forget to give your final address in Geneva!
+For all foreign students: upon receipt of your complete file, an invitation to make an appointment to take biometric data will be sent to you.
+It will take a few weeks/months for your permit to be granted.
+If authorized, a B student permit will be sent to you by mail.
+Don't forget to give your final address in Geneva !

-Submit your request for a residence permit to the Population Office in your municipality of residence.
+Submit your request for a residence permit to the Population/Immigration Office in your municipality of residence.

 Check with the town hall of your municipality.